aadl/couchcat-converters/README.md

 # couchcat-converters

-Supplemental scripts to convert formats into something that couchcat should ingest.
-This is to keep the couchcat commands cleaner for one-of licenses or for formats where PHP doesn't have good library support.
+Supplemental scripts to convert vendor metadata formats into something that couchcat should ingest.
+The main purpose of this is to keep couchcat from getting bogged down with vendor specific formats and quirks.

+Code may be PHP, ruby or other depending on what libraries are available for the format.

 ## Converters